yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

 But the fun doesn’t stop there for byte[].
 Yet again, Windows demands special attention…
 {{< gh-hovercard "10806" "A couple of optimizations," >}} and Windows users get to properly benefit too.

-An oversight in the code responsible for caching the installed mods disabled the entire implementation, making yuzu take considerable time when booting a game with mods.
+An oversight in the code responsible for caching RomFS mods prevented any caching from taking effect at all, making yuzu take typically twice as long as it needed to when loading a game with them enabled.
 By {{< gh-hovercard "10594" "fixing" >}} this oversight, byte[] further reduced game load times with mods.

 ## Audio fixes

 Linux users running the SDL audio backend reported having no audio out when using the JACK output.
-The problem, as newcomer [zeltermann](https://github.com/zeltermann) found out after a good investigation, is in how SDL identifies the CPU characteristics of the user’s hardware.
+The problem, as newcomer [zeltermann](https://github.com/zeltermann) found out after some investigation, is in how SDL identifies the CPU characteristics of the user’s hardware.

-SDL’s `CPUInfo` subsystem is called to report the specifications of the user’s CPU, SDL then uses that information to properly configure itself for the environment it will run on, setting optimizations and deciding which internal code paths to use.
+SDL’s `CPUInfo` subsystem is called to report the specifications of the user’s CPU.
+SDL then uses that information to properly configure itself for the environment it will run on, setting optimizations and deciding which internal code paths to use.
 We thought CPUInfo shouldn’t be necessary just for audio output, so it was disabled in yuzu.

 Well, under normal circumstances, it would have been fine, but SDL can’t decide if not having CPU information means there is or there isn’t a CPU present.